-Recently, the sister with whom I was coordinating developed hyperthyroidism.
+Recently, the sister with whom I was performing my duty developed hyperthyroidism.
 Gradually, her condition got to the point where she had to eat six meals a day.
 Due to the stress of illness, her strength gradually diminished, and she lived every day in depression, weakness and fatigue.
 Her body simply couldn’t comply with her desire to fulfill her duties, and her illness became more and more advanced.
-I couldn’t understand why this was happening: This sister had left her family and a high-paying job with good benefits to devote herself to the fulfillment of her duties and she was very loyal.
+I couldn’t understand why this was happening.
+This sister had left her family and a high-paying job with good benefits to devote herself to the fulfillment of her duties and she was very loyal.
 How could it be that, for all that she had given, she would be saddled with the torment of this illness in return?
 I didn’t reveal my feelings outwardly, but my heart was in tumult—whenever anyone raised this issue I would lose my calm.

-Later, I read the following passage from Sermons and Fellowship: “Number 5: ‘If you’ve always been very loyal and loving toward Me, yet you suffer the torment of illness, the impoverishment of life, and the abandonment of your friends and relatives or endure any other misfortunes in life, then will your loyalty and love for Me still continue?’
-God’s work is not in line with people’s notions.
-God has worked according to this principle to bring salvation to people throughout the ages.
-All those who have experienced this work of God will be aware of this fact.
-People are loyal and loving toward God, and God in turn imparts His love to them. … If we are truly loving and loyal to God, when we meet with all manner of misfortune, this, too, is the manifestation of God’s love.
-If we truly understand God’s will, we should be even more loyal and love God even more till the end.
-If we are unable to see God’s will in the trials we suffer and even misunderstand God and betray God, we certainly do not know the work of God.
-Even if we love and are loyal to God, there are still elements of betrayal within us.
-No one would debate that.
-God tries and refines man to purify and save him” (“God’s Last Demand of Man Is Loving and Sincere” from the Above’s Fellowship).
+Later, I read the following passage from a sermon: “Fifth, God says, ‘If you have always been very loyal, with much love for Me, yet you suffer the torment of illness, poverty, and the abandonment of your friends and relatives, or if you endure any other misfortunes in life, will your loyalty and love for Me still continue?’
+This requirement is not a small trial for humanity. … What foundation are one’s loyalty to and love for God built on?
+How can it be proven that one truly has loyalty to God?
+How can it be shown that one truly possesses love for God?
+These need to be proven through trials and refinements. … When you encounter this kind of trial, God’s first purpose is to expose you to see whether or not your loyalty and love are really true.
+His second purpose is to purify you, because there exist impurities in your loyalty and love.
+If you are aware of these impurities, which are revealed when you encounter a variety of trials, then you will be cleansed of them.
+If people possess true loyalty to and true love for God, then no matter what befalls them and no matter what kinds of trials they encounter, they will not fall down, but instead will continue to be loyal and loving toward God without wavering.
+For those whose loyalty and love contain impurities and a desire to get something in return, it will not be easy to stand firm when trials come upon them, and they will be liable to topple.
+Such people will easily be revealed, will they not?” (“Only by Satisfying God’s Final Requirements Can One Be Saved” in Sermons and Fellowship II).
 Only after reading this passage of fellowship did I realize that I have always judged God’s work in terms of my flesh-bound thinking.
 I mistakenly believed that God’s love consists of bounteous gifts of grace and assurance of fleshly joy and peace.
-I never thought that suffering is a form of God’s blessing.
-Only after learning of my sister’s experience, did I realize that the refinement of suffering is a true manifestation of God’s love.
-God creates certain situations and inflicts misfortunes upon His people—be it through physical ailment, financial hardship, or any other difficulties—not out of ill will but out of His loving kindness.
-To address the corrupt disposition and inadequacies of man, God tries and refines him.
+I never thought that suffering is a form of God’s blessing and love.
+Only after learning of my sister’s experience did I realize that the refinement of suffering is a true manifestation of God’s love.
+God creates certain situations of suffering upon people—be it through physical ailment, financial hardship, or any other misfortune in life—not to deliberately make things difficult for people, but out of His love.
+To address the satanic disposition and inadequacies of man, God tries and refines him.
 Through these real-life situations, He purifies, transforms and puts truths into man so that man may live according to God’s words.
 Only in this way can man’s life gradually develop.
-Though the flesh must undergo incredible hardship in the process of refinement, which may be perceived as misfortune or suffering, this allows man to know himself, reveals all the impurities, wrong intents and viewpoints, extravagant desires, incorrect goals of pursuit that a person has in believing in God, and so on.
+Though man’s flesh must undergo incredible hardship in the process of refinement, which may be perceived as misfortune or bad things, this reveals many impurities, wrong intents and viewpoints, extravagant desires, and incorrect goals of pursuit that man has in his belief in God so that he can know himself.
 When man has some understanding of the truth and substance of his corruption, he sees God’s holiness and righteousness, understands God’s dearness and loveliness, and realizes God’s earnest intention to save mankind.
-He develops fear and obedience toward God, has a more and more normal relationship with Him and slowly cultivates love for God in his heart.
+He develops fear and obedience toward God, has a more and more normal relationship with Him and slowly cultivates love for Him in his heart.
 Such benefits cannot be obtained through a life of leisure.
-When man absorbs the lessons obtained from the torment of his trials and reflects back on the road he has taken, he deeply understands that God’s judgments and chastisements, His smiting and discipline were all full of His infinite love.
+When man absorbs the lessons obtained from the torment of his trials and reflects back on the road he has taken, he deeply understands that God’s judgments and chastisements, His smiting and discipline are all full of His infinite love.
 God’s love is not just kind and compassionate.
 It is not only about bestowing material benefits, but is also harrowing refinement, smiting and discipline.